craftzcode/create-craftzcode/README.md

           A command to clean up caches and node modules for a fresh install.

+      - `"devDependencies"`

+        The workspace dependencies (`workspace:*`) ensure that shared configurations for ESLint, Prettier, Tailwind, and TypeScript are used from the monorepo.
+Even if ESLint or TypeScript are installed in a shared config, including them here ensures that this package can run its commands independently.

       - `"prettier": "@craftzcode/prettier-config"`

-          This field tells tools that use Prettier which configuration package to apply.
-It helps maintain uniform code formatting across your project.
+        Specifies that the package should use the shared Prettier configuration for consistent code formatting.

   - Install Tailwind Dependencies
     ```shell